LTLA/gesel-manuscript/paper.md

 In the on-demand request mode, `gesel` will perform HTTP range requests to fetch relevant slices of each database file.
 For example, `findOverlappingSets()` needs to obtain the mapping of each gene to the gene sets of which it is a member.
 Rather than downloading the entire mapping file for all genes, `gesel` will ask the server to return the range of bytes containing only the mapping for the desired gene.
-This avoids transferring the entire file to the client, reducing the burden on the client device and network.
+This is inspired by similar strategies for querying genomics data [@kancherla2020epiviz] and avoids transferring the entire file to the client, reducing the burden on the client device and network.
 It is suited for applications that expect only sporadic usage of `gesel` such that an up-front download of the entire database cannot be justified.
 It is also more scalable as the number of gene sets increases into the millions, where the total size of an up-front download may exceed 1 GB and become impractical.
 Obviously, using this mode involves increased network activity and latency from multiple range requests if `gesel` functions are frequently called.